dd-bim/IfcGeoRef/Documentation/Documentation.md

 **While File Import (2):**

-- Possible reason: IfcSchemaVersion neither IFC2X3 nor IFC4
+- Possible reason: IfcSchemaVersion outside XBIM functionality (not IFC2X3, IFC4 or IFC4x1)
-- Proposed solution: not in scope, but maybe dirty hack in IFC-file helps: change FILE SCHEMA in Header Section to IFC2X3 or IFC4
+- Proposed solution: not in scope, but maybe dirty hack in IFC-file helps: change FILE SCHEMA in Header Section to IFC2X3, IFC4 or IFC4X1

 **While GeoRef Check:**